michaelGRU/choropleth_map_protests/README.md

 ## Choropleth Map
 The choropleth map shows the number of protests in different states from 1/15/2017 to 1/31/2021.
-You can find the original data here: https://countlove.org/data/data.csv
+You can find the original raw data here: https://countlove.org/data/data.csv

 California and New York show a substantially more significant number of protests (N~2700).
 The number is roughly even across the midwestern US.